-Counter-intuitive thinking and living.
-That is how great leaders must approach the world of work to build truly great companies with positive company cultures.
-A leader must sometimes work against the grain of prevalent culture to build a long-standing, profitable enterprise that benefits everyone; employees, leaders, shareholders and the community.
+Counter-intuitive thinking and living — This is how great leaders must approach the world of work to build truly great companies with positive company cultures.

-To change an organizational culture from negative to positive, or even from average to excellent, leaders will find the need to walk on the highway of counter-intuitive thinking and living while organizations zoom past you going the opposite direction.
+To change an organizational culture from negative to positive, from toxic to healthy, from average to excellent, leaders will find the need to walk on the highway of counter-intuitive thinking and living while organizations zoom past you going the opposite direction.

 Here are some counter-intuitive thoughts to consider in the world of positive people practices (P3):

-- 8 to 5 is an imaginary time boundary for time-sensitive freaks.
+#1 Nine to five is an imaginary time boundary for time-sensitive managers.

-- An employee can be extremely productive away from their cubicle – and here’s a wild thought – even at Starbucks.
+#2 An employee can be highly productive away from their cubicle.

-- Great human resource department recruits don’t come from other company HR departments.
+#3 Great human resource department professionals don’t necessarily come from other HR departments.

-- Human Resources should really care about humans and not treat them like a resource but as people.
+#5 Human Resources should really care about people and not treat them like assets.

-- Technology should give employees freedom not shackle them to a company’s campus.
+#10 Technology should give employees freedom, not shackle them to a company campus.